StarGate01/hl-alyx-glove/README.md

 To attach the OLED module to the main PCB, you might have to shorten the pinheaders a bit using a file.
 The mounting holes should be on top of each other, such that the modules can be screwed together using an M3 bolt.

 ## Putting the Glove Together

+The actual gloves are called "Half-Jab" by the company Highway 21.
+Available at motorcycle shops or Amazon/Ebay.

 TODO